Court won’t order former WH counsel to testify before House

 But time is getting short if the House hopes to have McGahn or other officials testify before November’s elections.

 The House Judiciary Committee first subpoenaed McGahn in April 2019 as it examined potential obstruction of justice by the Republican president during special counsel Robert Mueller’s Russia investigation.
-The Democratic-led panel filed a federal lawsuit in August to force McGahn to comply.
+Trump directed McGahn not to appear and the Democratic-led panel filed a federal lawsuit to force McGahn to testify.

-He was joined in the 2-1 ruling by Judge Karen LeCraft Henderson, an appointee of President George H.W.
+He was joined in the decision by Judge Karen LeCraft Henderson, an appointee of President George H.W.
 Bush.

 Judge Judith Rogers, an appointee of President Bill Clinton, dissented.
 She said her colleagues’ opinion “all but assures future Presidential stonewalling of Congress, and further impairs the House’s ability to perform its constitutional duties.”